 Both curs and feists have similar characteristics but Curs are larger and weigh up to 45 lbs.
 Feists are smaller and weigh up to 25 lbs.
 Both are hunting breeds and they are compact, well built and muscular dogs.
 Curs and feists both have very good eye sight and their agility in the field is unparalleled.
 Both dog breeds make great companions and house pets and both get along well with kids.

+Visit rescue shelters and animal welfare homes to adopt a Feist rescue.
+You can also look for breeders that care about their puppies.
 Ethical breeders will ensure avoiding breeding conditions that are detrimental to the health, welfare, essence and soundness of this breed.
-So only buy your Feist from a reputed breeder.
-You can also visit rescue shelters and animal welfare homes to adopt a feist rescue.
+So only adopt your Feist from a reputed breeder.

 Temperament of Feists